FREQUENTLY ASKED QUESTIONS

 Childhood Lead Poisoning Prevention Branch office.

-- Lead poisoning can harm a child’s nervous system and brain when they are still forming.
+- Lead exposure can harm a child’s nervous system and brain when they are still forming.

 - Lead can lead to a low blood count (anemia).

-- Small amounts of lead in the body can make it hard for children to learn, pay attention, and succeed in school.
+- Even small amounts of lead in the body can make it hard for children to learn, pay attention, and succeed in school.

 - Higher amounts of lead exposure can damage the nervous system, kidneys, and other major organs.
 Very high exposure can lead to seizures or death.